Finding the right window AC unit for your home

 Ease of installation: The key here is to go with a brand with a good reputation for quality, and to get help if you are installing one of the larger, higher BTU units which can be quite unwieldy.
 Why does the brand matter?
 Because many of the cheaper brands cut corners in manufacturing, assembly, or packaging, and many of the cheaper units may work just fine out of the box – or they may not.
 There are numerous reports, among knock off and generic brands of window air conditioners, of screws that don’t fit the intended holes, product specifications that have the wrong window opening dimensions, missing parts required for installation, or other problems that usually send you running off to the local hardware store to buy extra parts to make the installation work.
 See the section on brands below for my recommendation on the best window air conditioner to buy for your needs.

 Window type: Most of the best window air conditioner models are built for sash or slider windows.
-There are very few that work with sash windows, and for this article I’m assuming you are looking for a window air conditioner for your sash window.
+There are very few that work with casement windows, and for this article I’m assuming you are looking for a window air conditioner for your sash window.
 You need to measure the opening when your window is fully open, and ensure you buy a window air conditioner that is spec’d smaller than that opening.
 You also need to be sure the side louvers that fill the gap on either side of the unit extend wide enough to close off the opening (either that or you’ll be cutting out bits of plywood to fill in the gap).

 What’s in a name: brands to choose, brands to avoid